Quick & Nourishing Breakfast Ideas for Kids

 Write your weekly menu on a cute chalkboard or whiteboard with colorful markers.
 Planning in advance lets your children know what to expect, and they can help make weekly choices.

-Prepare fruit skewers or bowls the night before.
-Fruit pieces are perfect for tiny hands that aren’t quite ready for hot foods or sharp utensils and fruit skewers pair nicely with healthy Greek yogurts.
+Prepare fruit bowls the night before.
+Fruit pieces are perfect for tiny hands that aren’t quite ready for hot foods or sharp utensils and fruit pieces pair nicely with healthy Greek yogurts.

 Boil a dozen eggs once a week.
 Peel and store them in the fridge for breakfast-on-the-run or protein-packed snacks.